spidermunkey/timers/latest/dlog/2-8-24/post-1.md

 I'll get the machine but I must remember that the mission is 1 commit per day, and since the It's my 30th birthday I should really bump that up to 30lines of code a day for the remainder of the year.

 I also need to remember that the goal isn't project specific but finishing goals and completing task is the over-arching assignment.

-I'm really just overthinking it.
-And over complicating everything trying to do things I haven't learned yet.